Toxic Shock: Why This Woman Is Suing a Tampon Company After Losing Her Leg

 Lauren managed to feed her dog a few carrots from her empty refrigerator and then contacted her mom, who asked if she needed an ambulance.
 “But I was so sick that I couldn’t make that decision for myself,” Lauren says.
 “I told her that I wanted to go to bed, and that I’d call her in the morning.
 And that was the last thing I remember happening.”
 The next day, her mother sent a friend over along with the police.
 They found Lauren facedown on her bedroom floor.

-Tampons and tampon-like objects have been used by women during their menstrual cycles for centuries, but over the past 50 or so years, their composition has changed from natural ingredients like cotton to synthetic ingredients like rayon and plastic, especially among the big tampon manufacturers – Playtex, Tampax, Kotex.
-These synthetic fibers, along with a tampon’s absorbency, can create an ideal environment for the bacteria that causes TSS.
-When Proctor & Gamble debuted an extra-absorbent tampon called Rely in the 80s, it created the perfect storm for TSS.
+Tampons and tampon-like objects have been used by women during their menstrual cycles for centuries, but over the past 50 or so years, their composition has changed from natural ingredients like cotton to synthetic ingredients like rayon and plastic, especially among the big tampon manufacturers—Playtex, Tampax, Kotex.
+These synthetic fibers, along with a tampon’s absorbency, can form an ideal environment for staph bacteria to flourish.
+When Proctor & Gamble debuted an extra-absorbent tampon called Rely in the 80s, it created the perfect storm for TSS, resulting in a number of deaths.
 According a study conducted by the Yale Journal of Biology and Medicine, “the gelled carboxymethylcellulose” in Rely tampons “acted like agar in a petri dish, providing a viscous medium on which the bacteria could grow.”

 “It’s the most excruciating pain I’ve ever—I don’t know how to describe it to you.” —Lauren Wasser

 At the hospital, the doctors were telling Lauren’s mom to pray—and to prepare her casket.
-Lauren was put into a medically-induced coma.
-The news of her hospitalisation leaked onto Facebook, and friends and acquaintances lined up outside the hospital to pay their last respects.
+Lauren was put into a medically induced coma.
+The news of her hospitalization leaked onto Facebook, and friends and acquaintances lined up outside the hospital to pay their last respects.

 “My belly was huge.
 I had tubes everywhere.
 I couldn’t speak,” she says.
 Next to the bed, there was a tube of black toxins that had been flushed out of her bloodstream.
 She looked out the window and saw a series of little houses outside, which her brain groggily associated with the Southwest.
 Her body was bloated and felt completely foreign.
 “I thought maybe I overdosed on food,” she says.
 “I had no clue what was happening.”